mcecode/standards/documentation/writing-style.md

 ## Numbers

 - Spell out numbers lower than 10 (e.g., There are three major JavaScript frameworks).
+- Spell out ordinal numerals lower than 10th (e.g., The fifth JavaScript framework).
 - Use digits for numbers 10 or higher (e.g., The 10 string manipulation libraries).
+- Use digits and letter suffixes for ordinal numerals 10th or higher (e.g., The 12th boolean argument).
 - Use commas as the thousands separator (e.g., 5,000, not 5000, 5 000, or 5.000).
 - Use periods for decimals (e.g., 3.14159, not 3,14159).
 - Always use digits when referring to versions (e.g., npm version 7 or version 7 of npm, not npm version seven or the seventh version of npm).